twilio/programmable-asset-tracker/README.md

 Before running the application for the first time make sure that:
 - ESP32 chip on the Prog-X Asset Tracker target board has a firmware flashed.
 For more details see [./docs/esp32_readme.md](./docs/esp32_readme.md)
 - Imp-Device SPI flash is clean (has no "garbage").
-- [User Configuration Storage](https://developer.electricimp.com/resources/permanentstore) is clean (has no data).
+- Imp-Device [User Configuration Storage](https://developer.electricimp.com/resources/permanentstore) is clean (has no data).
+- Imp-Agent [Persistent Data](https://developer.electricimp.com/examples/agentdatapersistence) is clean (has no data).

 Note, the application goes first to the Shipping mode when [User Configuration Storage](https://developer.electricimp.com/resources/permanentstore) is clean or contains a special application-specific setting.
 Otherwise, the application considers that the tracker is already "shipped" and starts the normal operation.